Our Yoga Classes

 BEGINNER?
 Consider starting here!
 The perfect class for those new to practice AND yogis who want to dive into the fundamentals of asana (physical postures), pranayama (breathwork), and meditation.

 Improve your technique while learning about the practice of yoga as a whole!
-This class is different every time, but you can expect yoga's characteristic stretching and strengthening, stress relief, and experience of moving toward greater well-being.
-Perhaps you'll refine your step-through in Sun Salutation B, deepen your breath, get help with a difficult pose, or practice meditation skills.
+This well-balanced class is different every time, but you can expect yoga's characteristic stretching and strengthening, stress relief, and experience of moving toward greater well-being.
 This active yet accessible class is appropriate for most students.

 “Vinyasa” is usually translated as “flow,” and the term refers to linking breath with movement.
 Each posture flows into the next in a meditative stream.
 Increase strength, flexibility, endurance, and—above all—centeredness as you build movements based on sun salutation series.
-Both modifications and challenges to the poses are offered to make the class appropriate for students of varying levels.
+Both modifications and challenges to the poses are available to make the class appropriate for varying levels of practice, although students should generally expect a faster pace and fewer detailed instructions in this format.